chrisarg/alien-seqalignment-parasail/README.md

 Alien::SeqAlignment::parasail - find, build and install the parasail library

+# VERSION

+version 0.05

 # SYNOPSIS

-To execute the alignment using the commande line tool:
+To execute the alignment using the command line tool:

     use Alien::parasail;
-    system Alien::SeqAlignment::parasail->exe, (list of options);
+    system Alien::SeqAlignment::parasail->parasail_aligner, (list of options);

 # DESCRIPTION